projectacrn/acrn-hypervisor/doc/tutorials/using_zephyr_as_uos.rst

 #.
 Build grub2 boot loader image

-   We can build grub2 bootloader for Zephyr using ``boards/x86/common/scripts/build_grub.sh`` which locate in `Zephyr Sourcecode <https://github.com/zephyrproject-rtos/zephyr>`_.
+   We can build the grub2 bootloader for Zephyr using ``boards/x86/common/scripts/build_grub.sh`` found in the `Zephyr source code <https://github.com/zephyrproject-rtos/zephyr>`_.

    .. code-block:: none